Gvstave/Zamtel-USSD-code-replica/README.md

 - **Select an option** from menu using the keyboard.
 - The app will display **simulated response** based on the selections and inputs
+- **The mobile money PIN** is at the top part of the code, alternatively you can find it in the requirements file of this repo.

 ## Code Structure